Ask Experts Questions for FREE Help!

 Fr_Chuck's Avatar

-sorry, no I guess it did say that, I was not thinking that an "adult child" would not have that much interest in changing a birth certificate.
+Sorry, no I guess it did say that, I was not thinking that an "adult child" would not have that much interest in changing a birth certificate.

-If they know who the other person is, or can get the mother to tell them who it could be, there could be a chance if you look at the inheritence angle of it, since as the bio parent, the adult child would have a right to part of the real fathers estate.
+If they know who the other person is, or can get the mother to tell them who it could be, there could be a chance if you look at the inheritance angle of it, since as the bio parent, the adult child would have a right to part of the real fathers estate.

 But you would have to have fairly convincing evidece for a court to order someone to take the DNA test if they did not want to.

 But honestly DNA does not a father make, the real father is the person who raised this person, and who he calls dad.
-I have a bio parent and I have my adoptive parents, the bio parents are merley the serm donors in my opinion of it, but parents are the ones who raised you.
+I have a bio parent and I have my adoptive parents, the bio parents are merely the serm donors in my opinion of it, but parents are the ones who raised you.

 It is all good for a family tree but I see no need in changing any legal document esp if the son has no interest in it.